DannyBoyNYC/deverell.dev/content/blog/serverless/index.md

 }
 ```

-Now `localhost:62094/.netlify/functions/hello?test=test&num=1` will log to the console (an object - key/string value)
+Now `localhost:62094/.netlify/functions/hello?test=test&num=1` will display a string in the browser and log to the console (an object - key/string value):

+`{ text: 'Hello', munber: '3' }`

+---

 ## Resources